chewong/azure-cli-alias-extension/doc/az-alias-blog-post.md

 az upload mylocalfolder mycontainer
 ```

-Since the alias extension utilize the Jinja template engine, you can also perform additional string processing to the positional arguments that you pass in.
+Since the alias extension utilizes the Jinja template engine, you can also perform additional string processing to the positional arguments that you pass in.
 For example:
 ```
 [storage-ls {{ url }}]
 command = storage blob list